Geylang International FC: Bedok Stadium

 The Eagles’ home ground is the Bedok Stadium, located in the eastern part of Singapore.
 It is used both for football matches and community events.
 Besides that, the pitch is also used by the club for their training sessions.
 The stadium has a natural grass football pitch, an 8-lane running track and some athletic facilities.
-The stadium are closed to the public during official events and S.League matches.
+The stadiums are closed to the public during official events and S.League matches.
 The stadium can hold up to 3,800 spectators.
 The stadium is currently managed by the Singapore Sports Council.

 Our Tampines Hub

 The Eagles’ home ground moved to Our Tampines Hub for the 2019 Singapore Premier League season, which they share with Tampines Rovers.

 Geylang International players train at the Geylang Training Centre in which is mainly used by the Singapore national team.